ayushaggarwalI2V/Video-Analytics-Server/18 VIDs/README.md

 ***Steps to apply VIDS Analytic***

-1. In Vids Analytics we detect
+1. In Vids Analytics we detect the following -:
    - Human Detection
    - Acceleration of vehicle (for the given threshold)
    - Deacceleration of vehicle (for the given threshold)